-The discussant should read all the papers before the session.
-The feedback given does not need to highlight a "best" paper.
-Instead, the discussant should give each of the papers positive feedback and constructive criticisms.
+The discussant should read all the papers or abstracts before the session.
+The feedback given does not need to highlight the "best" presentation.
+Instead, the discussant should give each of the presentations/papers positive feedback and constructive criticisms.

-The pages in this section of the website contain some resources for IAMCR patticipants and for heads of sections and working groups as they prepare for the conference.
+The pages in this section of the website contain some resources for IAMCR participants and for heads of sections and working groups as they prepare for the conference.

 - Guidelines for Presenters provides some suggested guidelines for scholars presenting papers at IAMCR conferences.
 These are suggested guidelines intended to be helpful on a voluntary basis; they are not strict rules and practices may vary among the various sections and working groups.